uber/doubles/docs/source/usage.rst

         assert dummy.foo() is None

-On the first line, we create a pure test double which does not respond to any messages.
-The second line declares a *message allowance*, after which the double will respond to "foo" without raising an exception.
+On the first line, we create a pure test double with no methods.
+The second line declares an *allowance*, after which the double will allow calls on its "foo" property without raising an exception.
 The default return value of a stub is ``None``, which the third line asserts.

 To instruct the stub to return a predetermined value, use the ``and_return`` method::